CleasbyCode/jzp/README.md

 # twexif

-Twitter will strip out metadata from your JPG image file when posted on its platform.
+Twitter will strip out metadata from your *JPG* image file when posted on its platform.

-*twexif* is a simple command line tool that enables you to insert tiny files / metadata (up to 10KB) into your image file (jpg) which Twitter will preserve.
+***twexif*** is a simple command line tool that enables you to insert tiny files / metadata (up to 10KB)
+into your *JPG* image file which Twitter will preserve.

-To maximise the amount of data you can embed, compress your file(s) into a ZIP archive.
+To maximise the amount of data you can embed, you need to compress your file(s) into a *ZIP* archive.

 *(If you want to embed more data into an image file for Twitter (up to 5MB) then please use [pdvzip](https://github.com/CleasbyCode/pdvzip)  (PNG only)).*

-*twexif* works on Linux and Windows.
+***twexif*** works on Linux and Windows.

 **Video Demos**